 A well-rounded portfolio of skills, experiences and knowledge to complement your academic achievements is essential in the competitive working world.

 Who it is for

-The Gold Award is open to all UG and PG students (incl. taught and research students).
+The Gold Award is open to all students.

 - Understand your strengths and areas for improvement

 - A portfolio of valuable experiences to support your career development

 - Something different on your CV to help you stand out from others